tamnguy443/cs3337/CHAGE_LOG.md

-# cs3337 be as descriptive as possible, name, date, reason, life of code.
+# cs3337 be as descriptive as possible, name, date, reason, line of code.
 project folder
 Feb-13th file created